 Essential oils are natural substances that can be used to replace harsh chemicals in the home.
 However, natural doesn’t always mean safe, especially where our pets are concerned.
 After all, for humans, a delicious chocolate truffle is a treat; for dogs, it’s a threat.

 When using essential oils in the home, it’s important to be aware of your furry friends.
-Here are some helpful tips for safely using essential oils around your pets.
+Here are some helpful tips for safely using essential oils around your animals.

 1. Avoid the Worst Offenders